Chillee/chillee.github.io/brrr_intro.md

 <figcaption align = "center"><i>Our CPU runs wayyy ahead of the GPU</i></figcaption>
 </figure>

+Another aside - the "GPU-Util" ([not "Volatile GPU-Util"](https://twitter.com/cHHillee/status/1500547396945670144)) entry in nvidia-smi is basically measuring what percentage of the bottom row is actually running a GPU kernel.
+So that's another good way of eyeballing overhead.

 The primary reason this overhead exists is due to all of the flexibility frameworks like PyTorch have.
 Essentially, a lot of time needs to be spent on "figuring out what to do".

 This might be from Python (looking up attributes or dispatching to the right function) or code in PyTorch (all of PyTorch's [dispatcher](http://blog.ezyang.com/2020/09/lets-talk-about-the-pytorch-dispatcher/)).
 For example, when you do `a + b`, the following steps need to happen.

 1. Python needs to look up what `__add__` dispatches to on `a`.
-2. PyTorch needs to determine many attributes of the tensor (such as dtype, device, and whether autograd is needed) before finally calling the actual kernel.
+2. PyTorch needs to determine many attributes of the tensor (such as dtype, device, and whether autograd is needed) to determine which kernel to call.
+3. PyTorch needs to actually launch the kernel.

 Fundamentally, this overhead comes from the flexibility of being able to do something different at each step.
 If you don't need this flexibility, one way of resolving this flexibility is by tracing it out, like with `jit.trace`, `FX`, or `jax.jit`.
 Or, alternately, you could do it at an even lower level with something like [CUDA Graphs](https://pytorch.org/blog/accelerating-pytorch-with-cuda-graphs/).